fransimo/fransimo_info/content/docs/presence/holistic_session/index.en.md

 alternateName:
   - "Holistic Bodywork (Touch-Optional)"
   - "Integrative Massage & Energy Session"
-description: >
-  Sessions blending massage with energy-based techniques (e.g., meditation, Shiatsu, or Reiki), adapted to each person.
-They can focus on relaxation, healing, or a sensory experience.
-Nudity is not required; touch can be avoided, and sessions can also be done remotely.
+description: "Describes personalised sessions blending massage, meditation and energy techniques such as Shiatsu or Reiki to foster relaxation and healing, offered in person or online."
 areaServed: ["Palma", "Barcelona", "Istanbul", "Remote"]
 ---
 {{% columns %}}